bruin-data/ingestr/docs/supported-sources/shopify.md

 Shopify requires a few steps to set up an integration, please follow the guide dltHub [has built here](https://dlthub.com/docs/dlt-ecosystem/verified-sources/shopify#setup-guide).

 Once you complete the guide, you should have an API key and the store name to connect to.
-Let's say your API key is `shpkey_12345` and the store you'd like to connect to is `my-store`, here's a sample command that will copy the data from the Shopify store into a duckdb database:
+Let's say your API key is `shpkey_12345` and the store you'd like to connect to is `my-store`, here's a sample command that will copy the data from the Shopify store into a DuckDB database:

 ```sh
 ingestr ingest --source-uri 'shopify://my-store.myshopify.com?api_key=shpkey_12345' --source-table 'orders' --dest-uri duckdb:///shopify.duckdb --dest-table 'shopify.orders'